 How is a CPA different to a direct debit or standing order?

-What are the pros and cons of a CPA?
+What are the risks of CPAs?

 CPAs effectively give companies permission to take a payment whenever they think one is due.
 This could lead to money leaving your account unexpectedly

-CPAs can kick in after an initial introductory period (for example after a 3-month free trial or subscription) with account holders unaware
+CPAs can kick in after an initial introductory period (for example, after a 3-month free trial or subscription) with account holders unaware

 If you switch accounts or cards, CPAs do not automatically switch as well – so you may have to set them up again